tradecloud/tradecloud-docs-api-v2/checklist.md

 * SAP SOAP Connector - for single SAP ERP instances - available from Tradecloud
 * [SCSN](https://smart-connected.nl) Connector - available from partner [Supply Drive](https://supplydrive.cloud/)

-When choosing to build a custom API integration yourself instead, consider an integration/ERP partner for your ERP system.
-Tradecloud sales can help you to find a partner.

-## Middleware or 1-1?
+### Middleware or 1-1 connection?

-Now you have choosen to build a custom API integration, lets look at the integration architecture:
+When you choose to build an API integration, lets look at the integration architecture:

-Do you have multiple business systems, like EPR, WMS and PLM, that have to integrate with Tradecloud?
+Do you have multiple business systems, like EPR, WMS and PLM systems, that have to integrate with Tradecloud?
-Do you already or plan to integrate with the outside world like webshops and logistics partners?
+Do you already or plan to integrate with the outside world, like webshops and logistics partners?
 In these cases it is recommended to use message-oriented middleware.

 Some Tradecloud customers buy middleware like [ConnectPlaza](https://www.connectplaza.com/#1), [Mulesoft](https://www.mulesoft.com/), [Orbis](https://www.orbis-software.nl/) and [WebMethods](https://www.softwareag.com/en_corporate/platform/integration-apis/webmethods-integration.html).
 Be aware you still have to build message flows & data transformations.

 Some Tradecloud customers build on Microsoft [Azure Integration Services](https://azure.microsoft.com/en-us/products/category/integration) mostly using [API Management](https://azure.microsoft.com/en-us/products/api-management), [Logic Apps](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) and [Service Bus](https://azure.microsoft.com/en-us/products/service-bus).

- If you have only an ERP system and are planning to only connect to Tradecloud, you may consider to build a 1-1 connection, without message-oriented middleware, as it may be quicker and cheaper.
+ If you have only one ERP system and are planning to connect to Tradecloud only, you may consider to build a 1-1 connection, without message-oriented middleware.

-Some Tradecloud customers build 1-1 connections on the tools or framework the ERP system provides itself.
-Be aware that these tools may be limited, like missing a HTTP client or server, or missing security or data transformation features.
+Some Tradecloud customers build 1-1 connections using the tools provided by the ERP system.
+Be aware that these tools may be limited, and may miss for example a HTTP client or server, or security or data transformation features.

-## Flows scope?
+### Which team members do I need?

+When using a Tradecloud Connector, in most cases a partner consultant will configure and maintain the Connector for you.

+In the case of message-oriented middleware, you will need an integration consultant to build and maintain the message flows & data transformations and install & configure the middleware components.

+When building an API integration, you will need developers and a tester to build and maintain the message flows & data transformations and install & configure the components.

+In all cases you will need a cloud or system engineer, to configure a firewall, configure SSL, install and configure a web server or Microsoft [Azure Integration Services](https://azure.microsoft.com/en-us/products/category/integration) components.

+### Which **message flows** should I build?

 Now you have choosen to buy or build message-oriented middleware or 1-1 connection, lets look at the scope:

-The Tradecloud modules (order/shipment/forecast) are agreed in the contract with Tradecloud, but within these modules there are several message flows possible dependent on the buyer or supplier role:
+The Tradecloud modules (order/shipment/forecast) are agreed in the contract with Tradecloud, but within these modules there are several **message flows** possible dependent on the buyer or supplier role:

 ### As a buyer